abana-mu/landing-abana/_careers/digital-marketing-executive.md

   * Evaluate important metrics that affect our website traffic, service quotas, and target audience

-  * Measure and report performance of all digital marketing campaigns and assess against goals (ROI and KPIs)Contribute to thought leadership pieces and various other content
+  * Measure and report performance of all digital marketing campaigns and assess against goals (ROI and KPIs)

-  * Generate and contribute new and creative ideas in brainstorming sessions
+  * Contribute to thought leadership pieces and various other content, and generate new and creative ideas in brainstorming sessions
 table: >-
   * A BA / BS in Communications or a related field of study.